-- 6.1 Advice, support and guidance is available from Human Resources (HR).
-Managers should contact HR at the earliest opportunity to consider reasonable adjustments for an employee. - 6.2 If an employee believes they have been discriminated against for a reason relating to their disability, this should be raised immediately with a member of the HR team or their manager where appropriate.
-It may be appropriate to use HDC's Grievance Policy. - 6.3 A management referral can be made via HR to the Occupational Health service, for a medical opinion and guidance as to if an employee may have a condition recognised under the Equality Act and any reasonable adjustments that could be considered. - 6.4 HDC provides an Employee Assistance Programme that provides external professional counselling service to employees who wish to discuss work related or personal problems with professional counsellors. - add info - 6.5 Managers can seek Specialist advice and support on the modification of duties from the Department of Work and Pensions Access to Work Scheme.
-It may be possible to apply for funding support reasonable adjustments via the scheme.
+- 4.1 Advice, support and guidance is available from Human Resources (HR).
+Managers should contact HR at the earliest opportunity to consider reasonable adjustments for an employee. - 4.2 If an employee believes they have been discriminated against for a reason relating to their disability, this should be raised immediately with a member of the HR team or their manager where appropriate.
+It may be appropriate to use HDC's Grievance Policy. - 4.3 A management referral can be made via HR to the Occupational Health service, for a medical opinion and guidance as to if an employee may have a condition recognised under the Equality Act and any reasonable adjustments that could be considered. - 4.4 HDC provides an Employee Assistance Programme that provides external professional counselling service to employees who wish to discuss work related or personal problems with professional counsellors. - 4.5 Managers can seek Specialist advice and support on the modification of duties from the Department of Work and Pensions Access to Work Scheme.
+It may be possible to apply for funding to support reasonable adjustments via the scheme.
+This scheme is also available for employees to contact to apply for support and potential funding.
+Information on how to apply for support can be found here - Access to Work Support Information and Application

-7 Reasonable Adjustments
+5 Reasonable Adjustments

-7.1 HDC will make reasonable adjustments to working practices, equipment and premises to ensure that disabled employees are not placed at a substantial disadvantage because of their disability.
+- 5.1 HDC will make reasonable adjustments to working practices, equipment and premises to ensure that disabled employees are not placed at a substantial disadvantage because of their disability.
 Managers should liaise with Occupational Health, HR and the employee who is affected by the disability when considering reasonable adjustments (see appendix 1).
-HDC will look to make reasonable adjustments where practicable but will discuss with employees on a case by case basis.

-- 7.2 The Equality Act places positive duties on employers to think carefully about the needs of people with a disability and failure to do so could result in legal action being taken. - 7.3 When reviewing possible reasonable adjustments a manager should, with the support from HR, consider: - a) the adjustment options available; - b) how effective the adjustment is in preventing disadvantage; - c) how practical the adjustment is; - d) the cost of making the adjustment;

-- e) the potential disruption caused in making the adjustment; - f) the time, effort and resources involved in making the adjustment; - g) the amount of resources already spent on making other adjustments; and - h) the availability of financial or other help;
+HDC will look to make reasonable adjustments where practicable but will discuss with employees on a case by case basis. - 5.2 The Equality Act places positive duties on employers to think carefully about the needs of people with a disability and failure to do so could result in legal action being taken. - 5.3 When reviewing possible reasonable adjustments a manager should, with the support from HR, consider: - a) the adjustment options available; - b) how effective the adjustment is in preventing disadvantage; - c) how practical the adjustment is; - d) the cost of making the adjustment; - e) the potential disruption caused in making the adjustment; - f) the time, effort and resources involved in making the adjustment; - g) the amount of resources already spent on making other adjustments; and - h) the availability of financial or other help;